-Canned diced tomatoes – the canned tomatoes add flavour and richness to the soup.
+Canned diced tomatoes – the canned tomatoes add flavor and richness to the soup.

 Dried herbs – we like to use dried Italian herb mix because it goes so well with tomato and garlic.
 If you don’t have this use dried or fresh parsley or make your own Italian herb mix.

-Image 1: Cut the onion, celery and carrot into a fine dice.
-Having the vegetables roughly the same size, means they will cook quicker and be finished at the same time.
+Image 1: Cut the onion, celery, and carrot into fine dice.
+Having the vegetables roughly the same size means they will cook quicker and be finished at the same time.

-Image 2: This soup is not going to be pureed so, the broccoli, cauliflower and potato should be cut into small even bite sized pieces.
-Having bite-sized pieces not only speeds up cooking, it makes the soup easier to eat.
+Image 2: This soup is not going to be pureed so, the broccoli, cauliflower, and potato should be cut into small even bite-sized pieces.
+Having bite-sized pieces not only speeds up cooking, but it also makes the soup easier to eat.